gmu-gd/web20-fall-tues/schedule/index.md

 title: Schedule
 ---

+This schedule maps out what we are covering in class each week and what work we are starting that day.
+It is very subject to change as we go along in class.

+If you want to know what is due for next class, [check here]({{ site.baseurl }}/due).

 ### Week 1 [8.25]
 This week we'll start to get to know a bit about each other and spend a little time reviewing how this course will work.
 Then we'll move onto an overview of the programs, tools, and languages we will be using.
 We will also look at a few basic HTML elements and build a web page.